 The COVID-19 resilience index measures the extent to which economic sectors are affected by the coronavirus crisis.
 The index is based on various economic indicators of companies.
 The value of the index is between -5 (the largest negative impact) and +5 (the smallest negative impact).
 The index takes into account the changes in the turnover of companies (total turnover in March–August 2020 compared with the same period the year before) in the economic sector, changes in their number of employees in comparison to 2019 and the dynamics after the emergency situation, changes in labour expenses, and changes in the profit and investments of companies in comparison to the same period last year.

 - The Foresight Centre starts publishing surveys of the impact of the virus crisis on economic sectors on 17 November.
 On 19 November, the Centre will publish the summary about accommodation providers, catering and travel companies.

 - The calculations and figures of the surveys use the data of Statistics Estonia.
 The descriptions of development perspectives are based on the interviews with the representatives of sectoral associations and the focus group interviews conducted in cooperation with the research group of the Estonian Qualifications Authority OSKA.
 The Foresight Centre will present the scenarios for exiting the virus crisis at the beginning of December.

-- The impact of COVID-19 on the changes in the employment and skills in the wood industry is described in OSKA’s special survey, which will be published at the beginning of next year.
+- The impact of COVID-19 on the changes in employment and skills in the wood industry is described in OSKA’s special survey, which will be published at the beginning of next year.

-Foresight Centre is a think tank at the Chancellery of the Riigikogu that analyses long-term developments in the society and economy.
+Foresight Centre is a think tank at the Chancellery of the Riigikogu that analyses long-term developments in society and the economy.
 The Centre conducts research projects to analyse the long-term developments in Estonian society and to discover new trends and development directions.